How To Spend 48 Hours In Banff, Alberta

 Get that info!

-After time in the town centre, we headed to Moraine Lake.
+After time in the town center, we headed to Moraine Lake.
 Seeing the lake in person was my top priority so we headed there first.

 I love how they built a bridge for the animals because of the highway humans made